Director Cheatle Resigns And State Police Testimony

 Okay.

-So had they remained in there, they immediately would have seen the incident taking place if they were on the same line of communication and they could have taken the asset out.
+So had they remained in there, they immediately would have seen the incident taking place, that they were on the same line of communication, and they could have taken the asset out.

 I'm remiss to say that because I don't know what their general rules of engagement and assignment were from the Secret Service.

-This procedure looks to me like it is lapsed with the ability of someone who, if they entrust them with the ability to secure these perimeter, they ought to be uh empowered enough to be able to give the authority on their calms to issue a hold.
+This procedure looks to me like it is lapsed with the ability of someone who, if they entrust them with the ability to secure these perimeter, they ought to be empowered enough to be able to give the authority on their comms to issue a hold.

 I don't understand that.

-And I I I just uh I will I'm gonna say this uh because I have thoroughly enjoyed Both of your testimony today.
+Gentleman Yields, and I just, I'm going to say this because I have thoroughly enjoyed both of your testimony today.

 And there are a lot of guys up here on both sides of the aisle that are charged about this.

-Communicate a lack of trust in the Pennsylvania State Police or I mean, you're you're being incredibly helpful today.
+Or, I mean, you're being incredibly helpful today.

 So I just wanted to make sure you all heard that from me.

-Mr. Chairman, if if my if I was amped up a little bit, I concur.
+Mr. Chairman, if I was amped up a little bit, I concur.

-I now recognize uh Ms. Lee for five minutes of testimony.
+I now recognize Ms. Lee for five minutes of testimony.

 Thank you, Mr. Chairman, for having this hearing and for organizing this committee's trip to Butler, Pennsylvania.

-Sigborgo goes, um, hey Byron, want to know if there's not too smart to chase by learn how to deal with girls.
+Sigbor goes, hey, Byron, want to know if there's not too smart to chase by learn how to deal with girls.

 Yeah, don't chase these bitches, bro.